vikramtharakan/Airbnb_Exploratory_Project/README.md

 * seattle.zip   --> Zip file containing data about bnbs from Seattle.
 Acquired by scraping it off of Airbnb's webiste
 * boston_folder	--> csv files from boston.zip file.
 Had to keep in a separate folder from the seattle csv files because the files from both of these zip folders have the same name
 * seattle_folder	--> csv files from seattle.zip file
+* blog_post --> Contains link for blog post about project on medium
 * AirbnbProject.ipynb	  --> Notebook containing all cleaning and analysis work

 ### Summary of Analysis